How Can I Know I'm Purchasing the Right Health Insurance Policy?

 Office visits: $30 for primary care

-If he chooses Preferred HMO Bronze Saver HSA, Mike will pay all his medical and pharmacy bills until they total the plan’s individual $8,000 or family $16,000 deductible, depending on who is being treated.
+If he chooses Preferred HMO Bronze Saver HSA, Mike will pay all his medical and pharmacy bills until they total the health plan’s individual $8,000 or family $16,000 deductible, depending on who is being treated.
 Since illness and injuries don't happen regularly, other than his monthly payment Mike won’t know what his medical expenses might be each month.
 One month everyone could be healthy; the next month they could rack up $2,000 in medical expenses.

 With Preferred HMO Gold, his deductible is only $1,700 for an individual or $3,400 for his family.
-Then his plan starts sharing up to 80% of the cost.
+Then his health plan starts sharing up to 80% of the cost.
 He also doesn’t have to pay his deductible first to get low doctor visit and pharmacy copays.

 Although his monthly payment will cost more, Mike is probably better off with Preferred HMO Gold.
 Here’s why.